-AFS financial assets are non-derivative financial assets that are either not suitable to be classified into other categories of financial assets due to their nature, or they are designated as such by management.
+Equity instruments designated at FVOCI are non-derivative financial assets that are either not suitable to be classified into other categories of financial assets due to their nature, or they are designated as such by management.
 They comprise investments in the equity of other entities where there is neither a fixed maturity nor fixed or determinable payments.
-AFS investments of the Credit Union consist of investment securities, which is set out in Note 9.
+Investments of the Credit Union consist of shares in non-listed entity, which is set out in Note 9.